 Our customers clusters, we call those cruisers.
 And we have something called patrols which, when you go to the IBM Cloud, you can say, “Hey, I would like to try this out,” and you’d get a free cluster and so we actually manage those in a slightly different data center than we do the rest of them.

 Some of the challenges that we have.
 We have 60 or so plus clusters just to manage the control plane.
 So, each one of these clusters has the Kubernetes master and a set of workers, networking, storage, all kind of stuff around that.
 So how do we keep those managed, those cluster cells up to date, and managed properly?
-And also, how do we manage the 1,500 deployments of our Um, and also how do we manage the 1500 deployments of our software across 60 clusters.
+And also, how do we manage the 1,500 deployments of our software across those 60 clusters.
 So Armada itself is made up of several different services.
 We have things like for the UI, for the API, deployment process, cluster process.
-So we have all these various of microservice and it totals around toes of 1500 separate deployments just for our control plane.
+So we have all these various of microservice and it totals around 1500 separate deployments just for our control plane.

 And on top of that we manage upwards of 10,000 or more customer clusters.
 And each one of those customer clusters also has just a little bit of IBM code that runs on it as well.
 So now we have to manage code across tens of thousands of clusters and not only that but our team’s themselves are kind of spread across the world.
 IBM loves to do this.
 We got so many people we just can’t do it all in one spot.
 So we’ve got folks from our team in Raleigh and Austin, the UK, Germany.
 I’m know I’m missing some places.
 But the point is we have this global team spread across the world.
 So that also adds to some of the challenges.
 How do we make sure that all the teams can operate as a efficient team together?